urscergun/sun/README.md

 # sun
-Golang pkg for sunrise and sunset information
+A simple Go wrapper for https://sunrisesunset.io/api/ to get sunrise and sunset information based on date, latitude and longitude.